-The "reference" range that you get on your lab report is a range of values which is pre-determined by the lab that is testing your blood.
+The “reference” range that you get on your lab report is a range of values that is pre-determined by the lab that is testing your blood.

 And if your doctor isn’t very educated they may use THIS range to determine whether you are “normal” or not.

 This is the last thing that you want them to do because this range differs dramatically from the healthy range that I just listed above.